astra-mt/khonsu/README.md

+Currently migrating from PyQt5 to PySide6

 # ASTRA Khonsu

-A graphical user interface to monitor the rover
+A graphical user interface to monitor our rover "Scout"

 ## Translating the UI in code

 ### Installing pyuic5